MarkBind/markbind/docs/devGuide/projectManagement.md

   - E.g. code, doc, mentoring, question, test, bug
 - Multiple contribution types can be included at once or updated later on.
   - E.g. "@all-contributors please add tlylt for code, doc"
-- Contribution type can be updated later on.
+- Contribution types can be updated later on.
   - E.g "@all-contributors please add tlylt for code"
-  - (Some time later): "@all-contributors please add tlylt for doc"
+  - Some time later: "@all-contributors please add tlylt for doc"
   - Result: 'tlylt' will be updated to have both icons(code and doc)